chuyachia/ml/perceptron/perceptron.md

 X <- cbind(X0,X1,X2)
 ```

-We then find a random line on he plane to separate these points into two classes.
-Points above the line are assigned +1 whereas points below are assigned -1.
+To classify these points, We find a random line on the plane and assign y to +1 for points above the line and -1 for those below.

 ``` r
 PX1 <-runif(2,min=-1,max=1)